Al Harris (cornerback): College career

 Harris spent two seasons (1993–94) at Trinity Valley Community College in Athens, Texas, where he was a member of the 1994 national championship team.
-He then transferred to Texas A&M University-Kingsville where he was a two-year starter and letterman (1995–96).
+He then transferred to Texas A&M University–Kingsville where he was a two-year starter and letterman (1995–96).
 Harris was a first-team All-Lone Star Conference pick in 1996.

 Professional career

 Tampa Bay Buccaneers

-The Tampa Bay Buccaneers selected Harris in the sixth round (169th overall) of the 1997 NFL draft.
-He was the 26th cornerback selected and was one of two cornerbacks selected by the Buccaneers in 1997, following third-round pick (97th overall) Ronde Barber.
+The Tampa Bay Buccaneers picked Harris in the sixth round (169th overall) of the 1997 NFL draft.
+He was the 26th cornerback picked and was one of two cornerbacks selected by the Buccaneers in 1997, following third Round pick (97th overall) Ronde Barber.
 He was the 40th player selected from Texas A&M–Kingsville since 1967.

-On July 1, 1997, the Tampa Bay Buccaneers signed Harris to a four—year rookie contract.
+On July 1, 1997, the Tampa Bay Buccaneers signed Harris to a rookie contract.
 He entered training camp as a backup and competed for a roster spot against Tyrone Legette, Ronde Barber, and undrafted rookie Floyd Young.
 On August 24, 1997, the Buccaneers released Harris and placed him on waivers.
 On August 26, 1997, the Buccaneers assigned him to their practice squad after he cleared waivers.
 He remained on the practice squad throughout the entire 1997 NFL season.

 He returned to training camp as a backup cornerback and was on the bubble, competing for the last roster spot as a cornerback against Ronde Barber and Floyd Young.
-The Buccaneers had retained starting cornerbacks Donnie Abraham and Anthony Parker and also selected Brian Kelly in the second-round of the 1998 NFL draft.
+The Buccaneers had retained starting cornerbacks Donnie Abraham and Anthony Parker and also selected Brian Kelly in the second round of the 1998 NFL draft.
 On August 30, 1998, the Tampa Bay Buccaneers released Harris as part of their final roster cuts.